28 Oct Climbing Rucu Pichincha, Quito Ecuador

 Mauricio said just before we came to the cave, that it was half way through!
 Are you serious, I said..
-We had be walking for three hours already.
-Of course we stopped a lot on the way, snapping photos, eating snacks etc.. but half way?
+We had been walking for three hours already.
+Of course, we stopped a lot on the way, snapping photos, eating snacks etc.. but half way?
 We saw a lot of people coming down from reaching the summit.
 One of them was the famous mountain climber Ivan Vallejo that has reached Mount Everest without oxygen mask!
 I am sure he climbs Rucu Pichincha less than one hour!

-The reason we had a long break at the cave was because we saw another Curiquingue.
+The reason we had a long break at the cave was that we saw another Curiquingue.
 This one was even more social than the other one!
 It came closer and closer to me and posed for the camera.
 Here he is doing his famous dance as well.

 More time in Ecuador?
 Visit Surrounding areas see the top 10 list here:

-When we walked from the cave we asked one tour guide if their group were going to the summit.
-The tour guide said they will not go that farther because at this time it starts to get wet and sloppy.
+When we walked from the cave we asked one tour guide if their group was going to the summit.
+The tour guide said they will not go that further because at this time it starts to get wet and sloppy.
 We walked for maybe another 10 minutes and then we decided to go back because NO ONE was around, either walking up to the summit and down it.
 It was a bummer, I really wanted to reach that summit.

 Oh well, it is not a big loss, at least I had a great time enjoying the walk, seeing lots of wildlife like rabbits and two Curiquingue-birds that danced and followed us.

 Even though I didn’t reach the top this time, I still have a year to reach it and I will post another post from the summit 🙂 I live right next to it and I will live here at least one more year!